Dubeysiddhika/txt-classifier/README.md

 To derive the attention weight which can be useful to identify important words for the classification.
 Please see my latest update on the post.
 All you need to do is run a forward pass right before attention layer output.
 The result is not very promising.
 I will update the post once I have further result.

----
-This repo is forked from [https://github.com/richliao/textClassifier](https://github.com/richliao/textClassifier) and we find some issue [here](https://github.com/richliao/textClassifier/issues/28).
-So we update the textClassifierHATT with `python 2.7` and `keras 2.0.8`

 ```
 # clone the repo
 git clone {repo address}